From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 Poprawiny, a second wedding party

 It’s the best day of someone’s life, so why not celebrate twice?
 The Polish can certainly teach us a thing or two about getting hitched to the same person on more than one occasion.
 Poprawiny means starting the wedding party all over again.
-And sometimes, the Poles even push these celebrations out for a week.
+And sometimes, the Polish even push these celebrations out for a week.

 RELATED CONTENT: Poland travel guide – everything you need to know